SakartveloSoft/jade-dynamic-includes/README.md

     views/templates/a.jade as a
     /views/templates/beta/b.jade as b

-Nested templates are coming soon.
+Nested templates are available, but currently recursive templates can result to stack overflow or an infinite loop.